 - Paint, stain or sealer (optional)

-To make the table accessible, attach leg casters to the bottom of the table base and to the support frame(s) left and right.
+This table is fairly lightweight and easy to move, and you can make the table even more portable by attaching leg casters to the bottom of the table base and to the gateleg support frame(s) left and right.
 Use these Slipstick floor protectors or Soft Rubber Swivel Plate Caster and these for the side frame > Kick Down Doorstop.

 More ways to build your own space-saving table and storage:

 - add a storage platform and wheels to a dining table for a rolling workspace

 - turn an old cabinet into a slim console table with storage cubbies

 - build a folding portable table — a great workstation!

 I would be very grateful if you would also share this tutorial on Pinterest or Facebook.

 Published 26 Aug 2015 // Updated 4 Jun 2020